ni/niveristand-custom-device-handbook/docs/express/Configuration_Rules.md

 ### XML definition rules

-These rules are validated by `api-gen.exe` against the `GeneratedCustomDeviceAPI.xsd` schema before any code is generated.
+These rules are validated against the schema before any code is generated.
 A violation produces a descriptive error that identifies the problem line in the XML.

 #### Type names